Chorley War Memorial Improvement – COMPLETE

 As part of researching the people who may be eligible for inclusion on the town’s war memorial, we have uncovered many interesting facts and stories about the men, women and families as well as what life was like in Chorley during times of conflict.

-The current memorial room in Astley Hall is small, dark and very much themed to WW1.
-As part of our project we will retain this, but improving the lighting as well as the cabinets holding memorial books from the First World War.
+Previously, the memorial room in Astley Hall was small, dark and very much themed to WW1.
+As part of our project, we have improved the lighting as well as the cabinets holding memorial books from the First World War.

-Across the way in the Coach House annexe, we will create a new and permanent ‘Remembrance Experience’ for visitors, open six days a week.
+Across the way in the Coach House annexe, we have created a new and permanent ‘Remembrance Experience’ for visitors, open Thursday to Sunday between 1200 – 1630 .

-This will have information about Chorley’s involvement in wars and conflicts over the years, as well as life in Chorley for those left behind or affected; it will also include some details on the Royal Ordnance Factory down at Euxton (1937 – 2007).
+The impressive exhibition includes a variety of interactive displays, a WW1 trench and lots of information about Chorley’s involvement in wars and conflicts over the years, as well as life in Chorley for those left behind or affected; it also includes details of the Royal Ordnance Factory down at Euxton (1937 – 2007).

 The memorial arch (1914 – 1918) was placed in its current location in the 1920s, having been originally located at the entrance to the Gillibrand Estate.

-Although it appears to be structurally sound, a survey found evidence of gradual deterioration due to weathering and water ingress.
+Although it appeared to be structurally sound, a survey found evidence of gradual deterioration due to weathering and water ingress.

-Repair work will commence at the end of June 2013 and should be completed in approximately 8 weeks.
+Repair work began at the start of June 2013 by Chorley Council and was completed just under 8 weeks later.

 Chorley Pals Memorial Enhancement – COMPLETE